-Went on International Law with Prof. Denise Garcia and discovered her passion for global legal issues and desire to understand how they move from ideas to treaties.
+Francesca took International Law with Prof. Denise Garcia and discovered her passion for global legal issues and desire to understand how they move from ideas to treaties.

-Attended the Dialogue of Civilizations Switzerland, where she sprung herself into the capital of diplomacy, international peace, and security.
+She attended the Dialogue of Civilizations Switzerland, where she sprung herself into the capital of diplomacy, international peace, and security.

-Named President of Northeastern’s Global Journal for International Affairs, which is entirely student run, written, & published.
+She was named President of Northeastern’s Global Journal for International Affairs, which is entirely student run, written, & published.

-Took Global Justice with Prof. Serena Parekh and applied issues of global justice from an ethical perspective within a socio-economic & political framework.
+She took Global Justice with Prof. Serena Parekh and applied issues of global justice from an ethical perspective within a socio-economic & political framework.

 Francesca completed her master’s degree in international relations at the London School of Economics & Political Science.

 She was also a teaching assistant for Global Justice with Serena Parekh; Global Governance with Denise Garcia; and International Law with Denise Garcia.